mjsmith11/planroom-journal/journals/Week 13.md

 ### Feedback
 I have received initial feedback from the customer since they started using the system:
  - In the future, we will redisign the subcontractor view including incorporating a photo provided by the customer, increasing the space for the bid email address so it does not wrap, and making the bid email a mailto link.
  - Sometimes plans will be PDF portfolios.
-It has been noted that many browsers including chrome load these files with their internal pdf viewer, a message is displayed that the PDF portfolio must be opened with Acrobat X or Adobe Reader X. This is due to the fact that Flash is required to display these files in the browser.
+It has been noted that when many browsers, including chrome, load these files with their internal pdf viewer, a message is displayed that the PDF portfolio must be opened with Acrobat X or Adobe Reader X. This is due to the fact that Flash is required to display these files in the browser.
 I'm unaware of a way to avoid the message at this time.

  We asked the individuals who received invitations for feedback, but I have not received that feedback yet.